Submissions

 Reporting Guidelines for Specific Study Designs

-JAHM requires a completed SPIRIT 2025 checklist as a condition of submission when reporting a protocol of a randomised trial, and a completed CONSORT 2025 checklist and flow diagram as a condition of submission when reporting the results of a randomised trial.
+JAHM requires a completed SPIRIT 2025 checklist as a condition of submission when reporting a protocol of a randomized trial and a completed CONSORT 2025 checklist and flow diagram as a condition of submission when reporting the results of a randomized trial.
 Templates for these can be found on the SPIRIT–CONSORT website: consort-spirit.org .
 At a minimum, your article should report the content addressed by each item of the checklist.
 Meeting these basic reporting requirements will greatly improve the value of your trial report and may enhance its chances for eventual publication.

 Standard name